Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ![internet_ops.png](./images/internet_ops.png)

 One option is to enable the default route from on-premises over a VPN connection.
 In this scenario, you enable the first option to configure your own default route from on-premises, and have the vpn gateway terminate in an Azure vnet.
-That same vnet will also have the AVS Expressroute circuit gateway as seen below.
-From there, enable Azure Route Server to dynamically transit from the vpn to Expressroute.
+That same vnet will also have the AVS ExpressRoute circuit gateway as seen below.
+From there, enable Azure Route Server to dynamically transit from the vpn to ExpressRoute.
 This is done by enabling Branch to Branch.
 See: https://learn.microsoft.com/en-us/azure/route-server/Expressroute-vpn-support

 ![transit.png](./images/vpn.png)